-The simplified methodologies are appropriated because the project activity site is considered an agro-industry and GHG emissions calculations can be estimated using internationally accepted IPCC guidance.
-The project activity will capture and combust methane gas produced from the decomposing manure at swine Confined Animals Feed Operations located in São Paulo state, Brazil.
+The simplified methodologies are appropriate because the project activity site is considered an agro-industry and GHG emissions calculations can be estimated using internationally accepted IPCC guidance.
+The project activity will capture and combust methane gas produced from the decomposing manure at swine Confined Animals Feed Operations located in Mato Grosso and Mato Grosso do Sul states, Brazil.
 This simplified baseline methodology is applicable to this project activity because without the proposed project activity, methane from the existing animal waste management system would continue to be emitted into the atmosphere.
 Also, the project is a small scale project because it comprises methane recovery from agro-industries, and project emissions are less than 60 kt CO2eq.

-The starting date for this activity is 10/07//2008, when the first construction with the owner of a pig farm/project site was started (Fazenda Felicidade).
-This document is available for review and mentions that the project participant (Brascarbon) will implement the project, so it can be considered as the date when the project participant has committed to expenditures related to the implementation of the project activity.
+The starting date for this activity is 05/08//2008, when the first construction with the owner of a pig farm/project site was started (Condomínio Nuporã).
+This date can be considered as the starting date where the project participant has committed to expenditures related to the implementation of the project activity.

 Proof of an early consideration of CDM is available, as the contract between the project developer (Brascarbon) and the carbon credit buyer (Luso Carbon Fund) was signed before than the starting date, on June 2007 (document is also available for review).
 Furthermore, the contract between the project developer and the owner of the pig farms specifically mentions the project implementation under the context of CDM.
-After the starting date of the project activity and until the PDD started validation (August 2008), the project developer finalized and signed the contracts with the other owners of pig farms/project sites, elaborated the PDD and contracted the DOE for validation.
+After the starting date of the project activity and until the PDD started validation (August 2008), the project developer finalized and signed the contracts with the other owners of pig farms/project sites, elaborated the PDD and contracted the DOE for validation